Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Sunset at Wawel Castle| ©Brandon Atkinson

-Winter, on the other hand, is characterised by low temperatures that can make walking in the streets quite unpleasant.
-In addition, the hours of daylight get much shorter as the season progresses, to the point that by the end of December it is dark before 16:00.
+• Winter: Winter, on the other hand, is characterised by low temperatures that can make walking in the streets quite unpleasant.
+In addition, the daylight hours are very low as the season progresses, to the point that at the end of December it is dark before 4pm.
 However, as you can see in this article on what to do in Krakow at Christmas, this period can be very interesting if you plan your stay well.

 Book a tour of Krakow's Old Town

-Travelling to Croatia in spring is the best way to travel
+Travel to Croatia in spring, the best option

-Travelling to Krakow in summer: the best temperature but with lots of sightseeing
+Travel to Krakow in summer, the best temperature but with lots of sightseeing.

 Touring Planty Park in Summer| ©Soon Keat Ong